AllisonChase/Theme-Park-Incidents/README.md

 **An Overview of the Project and Its Purpose**

+The purpose of this project was to explore a fun and exciting dataset we found on Kaggle.
+With all members of our team having personal experiences at these parks, even some incidents of our own, we felt this would provide an entertaining outlet for data visualization.

 **Instructions on How to Use and Interact with the Project**

 *Running the App* <br>